 The committee chairman should sign the minutes and indicate on the minutes the date of the meeting at which the minutes were accepted.

-The minutes shall be e-mailed in Word format.
-Or dropped off to the Office of the Town Clerk for permanent retention.
+The minutes shall be e-mailed in Word format to email@example.com or dropped off to the Office of the Town Clerk for permanent retention.

 Committees, which meet less frequently, should adopt a procedure, which will assure approval within two months of the original meeting date.

 Minutes from an executive session should not be released if the lawful purpose for conducting an executive session would be defeated.
 Such minutes should be withheld from public disclosure unless and until the reason for convening the executive session no longer exists.
 However, they should be approved by the committee in a “timely manner.” (see above)